EmmanuelOsaea/Cv-for-an-Architect/README.md

 ---

 #### **Objective**
 Innovative and detail-oriented architect with over 10 years of experience in designing residential and commercial buildings.
-Seeking to leverage expertise in sustainable architecture to contribute to [Company Name] and gain valuable international experience.
+Seeking to leverage expertise in sustainable architecture to contribute to Gensler and gain valuable international experience.

 ---